cambridge-cares/TheWorldAvatar/Agents/Ifc2OntoBIMAgent/README.md

 # Ifc2OntoBim Agent

-This agent converts IFC files into TTL files defined by the OntoBIM ontology.
+This agent converts IFC files into TTL files defined by the OntoBIM ontology, and may upload them to the specified endpoint.

 ## Instructions
 ### 1. Requirements